danlwarren/CephalopodUCEs/1_bait_design/README.md

 We conducted UCE bait design using Phyluce version 1.6.6 (Faircloth 2016; Faircloth et al. 2012), mostly following procedures given in Tutorial IV (Identifying UCE Loci and Desiging Baits To Target Them) at <https://phyluce.readthedocs.io/> including probe design and in silico testing.
 Data were converted to .fasta and .2bit files where necessary.

 We used the *O. vulgaris* genome as the base genome for bait development.
 We generated simulated reads from each genome using the **art_illumina** function from ART (Huang et al. 2012) with length 100 bp, insert size of 200bp, and standard deviation of 150.
 Reads for each species were merged using a bash script.
-Due to technical issues we used **NextGenMap** (Sedlazeck et al. 2013) instead of **stampy** (Gerton and Goodson 2011) to align the reads for each species to the base genome and convert the output to BAM format.
+Due to technical issues we used **NextGenMap** (Sedlazeck et al. 2013) instead of **stampy** (Gerton and Goodson 2011) to align the reads for each species to the base genome and convert the output to BAM format, using the following code and substituting the input file for each species for \$readfile in turn.

+`ngm –r octopus.vulgaris.fasta –q $readfile –b –o $outfile –t 2`

 Finally we removed unmapped reads using **samtools** (Li et al. 2009).
 This produced a set of conserved regions where simulated sequence data for individual species mapped to the base genome with a divergence of \< 5%.

 BAM files were converted to BED files using **bedtools** (Quinlan et al. 2010), and BED file contents were sorted by scaffold and position, and proximate positions were then merged.
 At this point the number of regions that putatively aligned with the base genome were: